Skip to content

 Troubleshooting

-If you do not see "google_search_agent" in the dropdown menu, ensure you ran npx adk-ts web from the correct directory (adk-streaming/app in this example) where your agent folder is located.
+If you do not see "google_search_agent" in the dropdown menu, ensure you ran npx adk web google_search_agent from the correct directory (your project root adk-streaming/) where your agent folder is located.

 Try with text